Helike (moon)

-Helike /ˈhɛləkiː/, also known as Jupiter XLV, is a moon of Jupiter.
+Helike /ˈhɛləkiː/, also known as Jupiter XLV, is a natural satellite of Jupiter.
 It was discovered by a team of astronomers from the University of Hawaiʻi led by Scott S. Sheppard in 2003, and given the temporary designation S/2003 J 6.

 Helike is about 4 kilometres in diameter, and orbits Jupiter at an average distance of 20.54 million kilometres in 601.402 days, at an inclination of 155° to the ecliptic (156° to Jupiter's equator), in a retrograde direction and with an eccentricity of 0.1375.
 Its average orbital speed is 2.48 km/s.

 It was named in March 2005 after Helike, one of the nymphs that nurtured Zeus (Jupiter) in his infancy on Crete.

 Helike belongs to the Ananke group.